Children are usually seen as little ones who have a lot to learn about life.

 However, there is a lot that we can learn from them about life that we've forgotten during the process of growing up and becoming adults.

-In this post I’d like to talk about 5 qualities we can learn from children and why leading our best life will require us to become more childlike.
+In this post I’d like to talk about 5 lessons we can learn from children and why leading our best life will require us to become more childlike.

 To dream without limitations